 Dinner and drinks will be available throughout the presentation.
 Please visit the McMenamins Mission Theater website for a dinner menu and venue information.

-Recommended for ages 8 and up with an adult, 14 and up without.
-General Admission is not included in the price of the ticket.
+One participant per ticket.
+Ages 21 and up, General Admission is not included in the price of the ticket.

 $2 Days at OMSI